Skip to main content

 Other capital needs at the dealership level

-Beyond floor plan, dealerships have additional capital needs: operating-expense working-capital lines (payroll, utilities, advertising), equipment financing for service bays and lifts, and SBA 7(a) for dealership acquisition or real estate purchase.
+Beyond floor plan, dealerships have additional capital needs: operating-expense working-capital lines (payroll, utilities, advertising), equipment financing for service bays and lifts, and an SBA 7(a) loan for dealership acquisition or real estate purchase.
 These are separate structures from the floor plan line and can often run concurrently.

 Apply at ClearValue Lending